hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

   containing the virtual network.
 If the resource group cannot be found, or it cannot be disambiguated, this value should be set.

+- `network_security_group_name` (string) - Use a pre-existing network security group for the VM. virtual_network_name must be set for this field.
+This option prevents Packer from creating a temporary NSG and uses the pre-existing one under the specified virtual network.

 - `custom_data_file` (string) - Specify a file containing custom data to inject into the cloud-init process.
 The contents of the file are read and injected into the ARM template.
 The custom data will be passed to cloud-init for processing at